Before Your Visit

 - Modest sleepwear, slippers and robe

-Preparing your child for a hospital
+Preparing your child for the visit

-- Emphasize that the hospital stay is temporary.
+- Emphasize that the stay is temporary.

 - Borrow a library book that describes a hospital stay and read it with your child.